Rabrg/jknn/README.md

 // Get the accuracy of the fitted classifier on the testing dataset double accuracy = classifier.accuracy(testDataset, k);

-// Use the fitted classifier to predict the name of a new feature set String predictedLabel = classifier.classify(features, k);
+// Use the fitted classifier to predict the label of a new feature set String predictedLabel = classifier.classify(features, k);
 ```

-This example results in an accuracy of 96.95% on the MNIST dataset.
+This example results in an accuracy of 96.95% on the [MNIST dataset](http://yann.lecun.com/exdb/mnist/) (with no preprocessing)